 What is hard water?

-Hard water is labelled ‘hard’ not because there’s any difference in rigidity, but because of its mineral content.
-During the water cycle – the journey water takes to get to our homes – rain water percolates through rock such as chalk and limestone, and picks up minerals on the way.
-If those picked up minerals are calcium and magnesium, we speak of hard water.
+Hard water is described as ‘hard’ not because there’s any difference in rigidity, but because of its mineral content.
+During the water cycle (the journey water takes to get to our homes) rainwater travels through rock such as chalk and limestone and picks up minerals on the way.
+If those picked up minerals are calcium and magnesium, they make the water hard.

 About 60% of homes in the UK suffer from hard water.
 These are mainly concentrated in central, eastern and southern England.
-Though hard water isn’t unhealthy to drink, it causes lime scale deposits, which is why we speak of “suffering” from hard water.
-It can also tase different, which is why water filters are often used.
+Though hard water isn’t unhealthy to drink, which you might have heard but is a myth, it causes limescale deposits, which is why we speak of “suffering” from hard water.
+It can also taste different, which is improved by using water filters.

 What is soft water?

-Soft water is water with a low mineral content.
-For example, rain water is naturally soft.
-When it seeps through hard rock layers, it remains soft.
+Soft water is water with low mineral content.
+For example, rainwater is naturally soft.
+When it seeps through hard, impervious rock layers, it remains soft as there are no minerals for it to pick up.
 That’s why some areas of the UK are lucky and have naturally soft water.

-Lime scale is the main problem with hard water.
-There are only two ways to stop having hard water throughout the home – move to a soft water area, or get a softener, which removes the hard water minerals from the water.
-Some lime scale problems:
+Limescale is the main problem caused by hard water.
+Limescale is a deposit that builds up on the insides of your pipes and appliances and can cause many problems.
+There are only two ways to stop having hard water throughout the home – move to a soft water area, or get a water softener.
+Water softeners remove the hard water minerals from the water.

 Scale is hard on your pocket

-- Scale can damage appliances and central heating systems without you ever knowing.
+- Scale can damage appliances and central heating systems without you knowing.